Invermay Park

 Invermay Park has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-AreaSearch has identified two projects that are expected to impact the area significantly.
-These key projects include the Ballarat North Precinct Structure Plan and Central Neighbourhood Activity Centre in Ballarat North, as well as the Wendouree Station Precinct Structure Plan and Urban Design Framework.
-Additionally, the Ballarat Major Events Precinct Upgrades project is also noted.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified two projects expected to affect the area: Ballarat North Precinct Structure Plan, Central Neighbourhood Activity Centre Ballarat North, Wendouree Station Precinct Structure Plan and Urban Design Framework, Ballarat Major Events Precinct Upgrades.

 Professional plan users can use the search below to filter and access additional projects.